About

 It’s difficult to notice immediately if your cat has parvovirus because the symptoms of this disease can be similar to other illnesses.
 However, it’s important to know that these signs may already be the onset of parvo in your cat.

 During the initial stages or parvo in cats, high fever can develop as that cat’s body attempts to fight off the virus.
-Fever usually doesn’t appear during the initial stage of the infection.
+The fever may not appear immediately after infection, but the progression of the virus will increase your cat’s body temperature.
+A fever may also fluctuate, which can make your cat more uncomfortable.

 Diagnosing Parvo in Cats